ArakelTheDragon/Tokens/README.md

 It uses the Salchain code with remix.etherium.org. https://github.com/ArakelTheDragon/https-github.com-ArakelTheDragon-Library_Other-SalChainERC20

+The original token is based on the ERC-20, ours is based on the BEP-20

-# Creating ERC20-Token
+# Creating BEP20-Token
-Creating ERC-20 token on Rinkeby Testnet, using Remix IDE (Solidity ^0.8.14)
+Creating BEP-20 token on bnb chain, using Remix IDE (Solidity ^0.8.14)

 ## Token Details